A baby turkey is called a poult.

 Q. How many turkeys are raised in North Dakota?

-A. North Dakota raises 1.1 million birds per year.
+A. North Dakota raises about 1 million birds per year.

 Q. How many turkey growers are there in North Dakota.